-- The Chairperson must be elected from the Committee Members (excluding co-optees) and must be prepared to act as Chairperson until the end of the next annual general meeting (unless s/he resigns the post).
+- 59.5.12 the training requirements of Committee Members, and the recruitment and induction of new Committee Members is undertaken. - 59.6 The Chairperson must be elected from the Committee Members (excluding co-optees) and must be prepared to act as Chairperson until the end of the next annual general meeting (unless s/he resigns the post).
 The Chairperson can only be required to resign if a majority of the remaining Committee Members present at a special meeting agree to this. - 59.7 If the Chairperson is not present at a Committee meeting or is not willing to act, the Committee Members present will elect another Committee Member to be Chairperson for the Committee Meeting.
-If the Chairperson arrives at the meeting late, s/he will take over as Chairperson of the Committee meeting as soon as the current agenda item is concluded. - 59.8 If the votes of the Committee Members are divided equally for and against an issue, the Chairperson will have a second and deciding vote. - The Chairperson can resign his/her office in writing to the Secretary and must resign if s/he leaves the Committee or is prevented from standing, for or being elected to the Committee under Rule 43.
-The Committee will then elect another Committee Member as Chairperson. - 59.10 The Chairperson can be re-elected but must not normally hold office continuously for more than five annual general meetings.
+If the Chairperson arrives at the meeting late, s/he will take over as Chairperson of the Committee meeting as soon as the current agenda item is concluded. - 59.8 If the votes of the Committee Members are divided equally for and against an issue, the Chairperson will have a second and deciding vote. - 59.9 The Chairperson can resign his/her office in writing to the Secretary and must resign if s/he leaves the Committee or is prevented from standing, for or being elected to the Committee under Rule 43.
+The Committee will then elect another Committee Member as Chairperson. - 59.10 The Chairperson can be re-elected but must not hold office continuously for more than five years.